k-song14/k-song14.github.io/more.md

 <div>

-**Hello!**
+  <b>Hello!</b>

-On this page you can see some projects I've worked on in the past.
-Most of my projects are created using Python, but I'll be adding some projects in R and HTML/CSS soon as well!
+  <p>On this page you can see some projects I've worked on in the past.
+Most of my projects are created using Python, but I'll be adding some projects in R and HTML/CSS soon as well!</p>

-I hope you find these posts helpful and enjoy reading them!
+  <p>I hope you find these posts helpful and enjoy reading them!</p>

 </div>